Skip to content

 Many hospitals can provide emotional support services.
 If this service does not exist at your hospital, you should consider contacting your GP for local emotional support services.
 The SMA patient charities are also a good source of support.

 It is expected that individuals will transition from paediatric to adult care between the ages of 16 and 18 years.
 In some cases, patients may be treated at the same centre and, in other cases, they may need to transfer to another centre.
-There will be specific transition arrangements in each case which will include making sure you and your child / young adult are fully informed about what is happening and why and changes in consent to treatment.
+There will be specific transition arrangements in each case which will include making sure you and your child or young adult are fully informed about what is happening and why.
 Once a child turns 18 the decision to consent to treatment rests solely with them as an adult (unless they lack capacity to make a decision).